tfsaggregator/aggregator-cli/README.md

 Download and unzip the latest CLI.zip file from [Releases](https://github.com/tfsaggregator/aggregator-cli/releases).
 It requires [.Net Core 2.1](https://www.microsoft.com/net/download) installed on the machine.
-To run Aggregator use `dotnet aggregator-cli.dll` followed by a verb and its options.
+To run Aggregator run `aggregator-cli` or `dotnet aggregator-cli.dll` followed by a verb and its options.

 ### Verbs